laskaramaan/new-namaste-react/Chapter-2/Notes.md

 ### Q. Difference between react and reactDOM

-A. react is the core package and reactDOM is used for manipulating the DOM
+A. react is the core package that helps us to build the user interfaces and reactDOM is used for manipulating the DOM

 createElement()=>